datadesk/baker-example-page-template/README.md

 The embeds folder is where `.html` files you expect to use as embeds (whether iframes or web components) will be stored.
 Baker will look for this optional folder and process the `.html` files within to publish for iframe use and be compiled to be used as web components.

-For web components, you will need to set up your webhook in (WHERE).
-The result of the webhook may look similar to:
+For web components, you will need to set up your webhook in `baker.config.js` (more documentation on that futher below in the `baker.config.js` section).

-(EXAMPLE)

 ### _data